-This wonderful apartment lies on the first floor of a converted Victorian public house in the heart of London’s East End.
+This wonderful apartment lies on the first floor of a former Victorian public house in the heart of London’s East End.
 The original pub, and the apartment above, sit upon Cable Street, one of London’s most notable historic thoroughfares.
 Beautifully designed to an exacting standard, the 700 sq ft apartment has two bedrooms and an expansive living area with large quadripartite sash windows.
 The design evokes and sensitively mirrors the historic nature of the building and its important location, set within the conservation area and shadow of Hawksmoor’s ecclesiastical Baroque masterpiece, St George-in-the-East.

 Setting the Scene

 The first documentary evidence of the area dates to 1223, when it was mainly rural with open fields, with the apartment’s building occupying an area known as Gun Field.
 Cable Street itself started as a straight path along which hemp ropes were twisted into ships’ cables; these supplied the many ships that would anchor in the nearby Pool of London, between London Bridge, Wapping and Rotherhithe.
 More recent historical connections include the famous Battle of Cable Street, which was fought on the street in 1936.